WASdev/tool.artisan.core/README.md

 Inside the wlpcfg project there is the <code>it.springboot.web.HelloControllerTest</code> that will test the Spring MVC endpoint to ensure it is working.

+## Spring Boot with WebSocket
+This provides you with a SpringBoot application that will run on WebSphere Liberty.

+Inside the application project there is a application.springboot.security package containing 3 classes:
+* Application</code>: The entry point for the SpringBoot application.
+* MvcConfig</code>: Map each uri to static html resources
+* SystemWebSocketHandler</code>: Creating a WebSocket server by implementing WebSocketHandler
+* WebSocketConfig</code>: The WebSocket config class to map the WebSocket handler at a specific URL

+Inside the wlpcfg project there is the <code>it.springboot.security.HelloControllerTest</code> that will test the /springbootsecurity endpoint to ensure it is working.

+For the complete feature documentation, see the <a href="http://spring.io/guides/gs/messaging-stomp-websocket/">Securing a Web Application</a>

 ## Websockets
 This provides you with the websocket-1.1 feature.